NTUEE-DSD-G1/Pipelined-RISCV/Extension/L2Cache/unified/readme.txt

 This folder is for L1 I/D Cache, unified L2 Cache (2 versions included).

+Comparing to v1, v2 is optimized and bandwidth between L2 Cache & memory is reduced by 1/2, which makes more sense.

 simulation:
 - RTL
   > ncverilog Final_tb.v CHIP.v slow_memory.v +access+r +define<+option>